MariaRo94/java-selenium-ibs-lab/README.md

 ### 🌐 Application under test
 * https://www.saucedemo.com/ <br/>
-  Note This website is being used for testing purposes, and I, the tester, acknowledge that I do not own or have any rights to this website.
+  Note that this website is being used for testing purposes, and I, the tester, acknowledge that I do not own or have any rights to this website.
-  Testing activities are solely demo purposes only.
+  Testing activities are for demo purposes only.
 ### 👨🏼‍🔬Tests

 This project contains 4 sample test cases that demonstrate how to use Selenium to interact with web pages.